AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Thread/agora_chat_thread_management_android.md

 });
 ```

-Users can also call `getChatThreadsFromServer` to retrieve a paginated list of all the threads in a specified chat group from the server, as shown in the following code sample:
+Users can also call `getChatThreadsFromServer` to retrieve a paginated list of all the threads in a specified chat group from the server, as shown in the following code sample:<a name="fetch"></a>

 ```java
 // parentId: The chat group ID.